Send the link below via email or IMCopy

 Student Union Executive Officers give many talks during induction week and following weeks to support student transitions to university.
 There is lots of information on the 'Social' pages within Studynet: http://www.studynet2.herts.ac.uk/ptl/common/social.nsf/social?ReadForm

 And the Students' Union have recently produced an excellent video to showcase their activities:

-Careers and Placement Service have excellent resources and engaging students early in career planning is a great way to help them think about about their future aspirations.
+Careers Service have excellent resources and engaging students early in career planning is a great way to help them think about about their future aspirations.
 This will also enable them to identify what it is they need to do in order to achieve their aspirations.

 StudyNet has lots of resources within the ‘Online Library’ including i-Spy guidance on referencing, help with finding and using information, and specialist collections in 'subject toolkits’.
 You can also arrange LRC tours and KnowHow sessions for your students or invite your Information Manager to take part in induction sessions to help students become familiar with the physical and online library

 It is important for programme teams to think about how they communicate details of the different types of support offered by the University.
 Using a combination of communication methods may be beneficial (e.g. video clips, brief talks, fliers, weblinks)

 Registration and Enrolment